Search Results for: value – Page 3

 Resume of Dr. Mark A. Venincasa

-Education University of Texas Health San Antonio: Dental Branch, San Antonio, TX, 1982-1986.
+Education University of Dallas: Dallas, Texas, 2016-2019.
+Master’s Degree in Theological Studies (MTS).
+University of Texas Health San Antonio: Dental Branch, San Antonio, TX, 1982-1986.
 Doctorate in Dental Surgery (DDS) degree.
 Texas A&M University, main campus, College Station, TX, 1979-1982.
 Bachelor of Science (BS) in Zoology, 1983.
 Richardson J. J. Pearce High School, Richardson, TX, 1976-1979.
 High school diploma.
 Richardson Westwood Jr. High School, Dallas, TX, 1976.
 Northern Valley Regional High School, Demarest, NJ, 1975-1976.
-Honors and Awards 2023 #3 Dentist in Dallas, 01-31-2023: By the Real Yellow Pages, Dr. Venincasa was ranked #3 of 3000 dental offices in Dallas, Texas, area, through their research on the reputation and online reviews of
+Honors and Awards 2024 #1 Rated Dentist in Dallas, 01-2024: By Dr. Oogle, Inc., this rating is based on the online reviews of patients on

 Another Effort to Combat This Pandemic: Dr. Venincasa Receives Pfizer COVID-19 Vaccine